 This means that operating costs are especially lower when compared to other types of home heating, especially gas that needs to be on for a while before you feel real warmth throughout your home.

-Compared to other electric heating systems, infrared heating panels have a much lower power requirement and therefore lower running cost per hour.
-Fan or convector heaters have a running cost of 28p per hour (on a standard meter) with a 2kW/h heat output compared to an infrared panel which cost 4-11p per hour with a 0.29-0.8 k/h output.
+Compared to another electric heating system, infrared heating panels have a much lower power requirement and therefore lower running cost per hour.
+A fan or convection heater has a running cost of 28p per hour (on a standard meter) with a 2kW/h heat output compared to an infrared panel which costs 4-11p per hour with a 0.29-0.8 k/h output.

 This leads us to maintenance.
-Infrared heating panels are virtually maintenance free with no filters or exhausts to keep clean.
-They are also very durable with excellent life expectancy, on average 100 000 hours or 30 years.
+An infrared panel heater is virtually maintenance free with no filters or exhausts to keep clean.
+It is also very durable with excellent life expectancy, on average 100 000 hours or 30 years.
 A lifespan in which you will probably have replaced your gas boiler a number of times, and had it serviced at least once a year as is recommended, at a cost.
 Radiators are also a source for issues, can often have air trapped inside them, leading them to be noisy, to be cold in the upper part and hot in the bottom and therefore need to be bled, not a job to be relished.

 With convection heating, such as radiators, the air around them has to heat up, rise to the ceiling by convection and is replaced by the lower lying cold air.
 So, there is a constant movement of cool and warm air which can leave you with inconsistent heat until the entire room has reached a thermal equilibrium.
 With infrared, because the air does not have to be heated, the heat distribution is consistently the same temperature throughout the room, so no more cold feet!